 Cunningham had already performed the historic task of abstracting dance, wresting movement free from the dramatic connotations it bore in classic modern dance.
 His use of chance and collage in choreography not only subverted symbolic meaning, but also asserted a new freedom in terms of movement syntax.
 Any combination of body parts and any combination of movements at a given moment became possible -- a challenge both to the skill of the dancer and the perception of the spectator.
 The separation of the dance from the music was another factor that subverted expressivity.
-Cunningham's technical innovations depended on a particular body carriage -- the upright, open, turned - out stance, based on an academic ballet posture but susceptible to small articulations throughout the limbs and torso.
+Cunningham's technical innovations depended on a particular body carriage -- the upright, open, turned-out stance, based on an academic ballet posture but susceptible to small articulations throughout the limbs and torso.
 The dancer's body was turned into an alert instrument capable of multiple, contradictory actions, and the actions such dancers could perform literalized an idea of freedom through readiness and discipline.
-The isolation and autonomy not only of body parts, but also of dancers in Cunningham's work betokened not only independence and freedom, that also a sense of alienation.
-With its speed, discreteness, unexpectedness, verticality; its over-all, equalizing designs of space, time, and the human figure; and its extreme demands on the spectator's intellectual capacity to synthesize many disparate experiences, Cunningham's choreography reflected American urban, modern life.
-Halprin's work, on the other hand, had a pastoral tone.
-Her dances, based on the following through of bodily impulses in limitless improvisation. with slow and thorough attentiveness-to-anatomy and kinesitiogy, stade unto Krach de .
-4 mile stood again for another idea of freedom: freedom from structure, and rules, n
+The isolation and autonomy not only of body parts, but also of dancers in Cunningham's work betokened net only independence and yet freedom, set also a sense of alienation.
+With its speed, discreteness, unexpectedness, verticality; its over-all, equalizing designs of space, time, and the human figure; and its extreme demands on the spectator's intellectual capacity to synthesize many disparate experiences, Cunningham's for another idea of freedom: freedom from structure and rules, h